Introduction of Section 84 BNS

 BNS Section 84 in Simple Points

-Judicial Oversight in Non-Cognizable Cases:
+4. Why is Judicial Oversight Necessary in Non-Cognizable Cases?

 Section 84 BNS Overview